The following sections describe the routing functionality supported in the NetScaler SD-WANnetwork.

 OSPF protocol is open, which means that its specification is in the public domain (RFC 1247).
 OSPF is based on the Shortest Path First (SPF) algorithm called Dijkstra.
 It is a link-state routing protocol that calls for sending Link-State Advertisements (LSAs) to all other routers within the same hierarchical area.
 Information on attached interfaces, metrics used, and other variables are included in OSPF LSAs.
 OSPF routers accumulate link-state information, which is used by the SPF algorithm to calculate the shortest path to each node.

-You can now configure Citrix SD-WAN appliances (Standard and Premium (Enterprise) Editions) to learn routes and advertise routes using OSPF.
+You can now configure NetScaler SD-WANappliances (Standard and Enterprise) Editions) to learn routes and advertise routes using OSPF.

 To configure OSPF: